MorphDiv/TeDDi_sample/Database/README.md

 `Rscript sqlite_to_RData.R`

+This script requires that you have the [RSQLite](https://cran.r-project.org/web/packages/RSQLite/index.html) library installed.
+In R, you can do this with the `install.packages('RSQLite')` command.

 To generate CSV files from the RData file, run:

 `Rscript to_csv.R`

+This script required the R library [readr](https://cran.r-project.org/web/packages/readr/index.html).

 And to create corpus text files in a unified format, run:

 `python3 generate_unified_format.py`

+This script has the same [requirements](requirements.txt) as discussed above.

 The R scripts can also be fired from an R GUI like [RStudio](https://rstudio.com/), but make sure to set the current working directory to `100LC/Database`.
 This is also true of the Python scripts, e.g. within in IDE like [PyCharm](https://www.jetbrains.com/pycharm/).